yuxuibbs/HW2/README.md

 Fork and clone this repository.
 Make edits, following the directions, commit them all, and then push your changes to your fork.
 Submit the link to your fork of the repository on GitHub to the Canvas assignment.

 **Do not** change any file names.
 Make **sure** all your file names and label text are exactly as directed for grading.
+And **do not** make edits to this `README.md` file, even in your own fork (this is for a Git reason, which we will show you during a class session).

-If you have completed 100% of the homework, your application should have the following routes, each of which should render the template listed here:
+**If you have completed 100% of the homework,** your application should have the following routes, each of which should render the template listed here:

 * `http://localhost:5000/artistform` -> `artistform.html`
 * `http://localhost:5000/artistinfo` -> `artist_info.html`